nsxiv/nsxiv/README.md

 **Neo Simple X Image Viewer**
 -----------------------------

-nsxiv is a fork of sxiv with the purpose of trying to make sxiv suitable for general use, and to maintain it as sxiv is no more updated.
+nsxiv is a fork of now unmaintained [sxiv](https://github.com/muennich/sxiv) with the purpose of maintaining it and adding simple, sensible features. nsxiv is free software licensed under GPLv2 and aims to be easy to modify and customize.
-It is free software so that you can use it and modify it for your needs.

 Please file a bug report if something does not work as documented or expected in *this* repository, after making sure you are using the latest